openmediavault/openmediavault-docs/administration/users.rst

   * The "skel" templates from Debian will be used always

 * If you disabled and re-enabled *User home directory* and viceversa:

-  * Previously existing users created before enabling this setting will not have their *home* directory moved to this new location.
+  * Previously existing users created before enabling/disabling this setting will not have their *home* directory moved to the new location.
-  * You can manually edit :file:`/etc/passwd` to point them to the new location.
-Also existing users data in default linux location :file:`/home` has to be moved manually.
+  * Previously existing users  created before enabling/disabling this setting can change *home* by editing :file:`/etc/passwd` to point them to the new location.
+  * Also existing users data in default linux location :file:`/home` or previously existing *home* has to be moved manually too.

 User
 ====

-Here you can create or modify user information and configure the user home folders.

-Add
+This allows to *Create* or *Edit* users as well as their permissions, there is a special option that allows batch loading called *Import*.
+Those are under the "+" button of the configuration panel.

+Information
+    The table information displays all |omv| current users in listing format.
+    Using the *table icon* button of the configuration panel, you can customized the columns  of this listing format by add or remove information columns.

+Create
 ^^^^

-Information
-	The configuration panel gives you options to add, edit or remove users.
-The table displays all
-	|omv| current users.
+This brings to you the creation form, important fields are:

+Name
+    This must be only numbers and letters.

+Password
+    This fiel will provide the password of the user.

 Group
-	Add or remove users from specific groups.
-In Linux groups can be used to control access to certain features and also for permissions.
+	This field allows to add or remove users from specific groups.
+Groups are the means of access for multiple users to multiple shared resources.

+    Some groups only affect the system (as of Linux), others are specific to the |omv| system.
-	Adding a user to the ``sudo`` group will give them root privileges, adding a user to ``saned`` will give access to scanners, etc. By default all users created using the |webui| are added to the ``users`` group (``gid=100``).
+	By default all users created using	the |webui| are added to the ``users`` group (``gid=100``).

 Public Key
 	Add or remove :doc:`public keys </administration/services/ssh>` for granting remote access for users.